neynt/notes/pets.md

 - Weekday feeding times: 07:00, 19:00, 21:00, 23:00.
 - Weekend feeding times: 07:00, 12:00, 17:00, 22:00.
+  - Uh maybe it's bad to make these inconsistent?
 - Feed a fresh can.
 He will usually leave about half the food, which you can save as leftovers by covering the bowl with a small plate and putting it in the fridge.